 Ms. Frack has over 20 years of experience in financial and leadership development, including experience at NIKE and Kimberly-Clark.
 She earned a Bachelor’s degree in Business Administration from Oregon State University.

-As Senior Vice President of Sales and Marketing, Richard Howard is responsible for the development of sales and marketing for Freightliner Trucks, the Detroit Components brand of on-highway engines, axles, transmissions, and DTNA’s proprietary components sales.
+As Senior Vice President of On-highway Sales and Marketing, Richard Howard is responsible for the development of sales and marketing for Freightliner Trucks, the Detroit Components brand of on-highway engines, axles, transmissions, and DTNA’s proprietary components sales.
 He also oversees DTNA’s used truck operations and export sales.

 Previously, as President and CEO of Daimler Financial Services, Africa and Asia Pacific, Mr. Howard was a member of the Daimler Financial Services AG Board of Management.
 Over a 20-year period, Howard built his career through the ranks of the Daimler Financial Services organization for both the Mercedes-Benz passenger cars and commercial trucks divisions.
 His assignments included working in the United States, the United Kingdom, Canada, Latin America, South Africa and Asia.